ACADEMY OF INTERNATIONAL BUSINESS

 The Executive Board may create additional committees and shall determine their size, composition and term of office.

 ARTICLE VIII POLICIES

 Section 1.
 Fiscal Year

-The AIB-SE fiscal year shall begin on January 1 and end on December 31.
+The AIB US-SE fiscal year shall begin on January 1 and end on December 31.

 Section 2.
 Contracts